chasingash/kids-art-classes/README.md

 * ## Typography

 The fonts I picked are Playfair Display and Poppins which I implemented into the CSS file via Google fonts.
-Primary Font - Playfair Display -  chosen for its traditional style.
-Well suited for titling and headlines.
+* Primary Font - Poppins.
+Chosen for its fun, modern and fresh feel.
-Secondary Font - Poppins - Chosen as the secondary font for its fun, modern and fresh feel and to balance out my primary font.
+* Secondary Font - Playfair Display.
+Chosen for its traditional style.
+Well suited for sub-titling and complements the primary font.

 * ## Colour Scheme